baldm0mma/programmingNotes/meetups.md

     - Firstly, how was this bug introduced, and when?
       - Oh no... - jev_forsberg_github_image
     - Secondly, how do we fix it?
-      - Together, we collaborate throughout the next few hours, despite being spread across different time zones, each of us bringing our unique expertise - except for me! - to the table.
+      - Together, we collaborate throughout the next few hours, despite being spread across different time zones and geographies, each of us bringing our unique expertise to the table.
 By EOD UTC, we've not only fixed the bug but have also added a small enhancement to the visualization, making it even more intuitive for the client then before.

 - Point 2: Challenges and Solutions